foundriesio/docs/README.md

 Before beginning any work, review the [contributing section](#contributing).

-To build the documentation, python3 and `pip3` are required.
+To build the documentation, python3 (3.11 or greater) and `pip3` are required.
 All required python modules are listed in `requirements.txt`.
-Install them with `pip3 install -r requirements.txt`.
+Install them with `pip3 install -r requirements.txt`. _virtual environment recommended_

 📌 **NOTE:** After run `pip3 install -r requirements.txt`, restart your terminal or use source to ensure Sphinx is set up.

-### Using Virtualenv to Provide Requirements
+### Using a Virtual Environment to Provide Requirements

-To avoid messing with your system-wide package storage, use `virtualenv`.
+To avoid messing with your system-wide package storage, use `virtualenv`, or the builtin `venv`.
 This will set up the necessary environment for sphinx packages and place them here:

 ```bash